 As we all try to cope with the current pandemic’s struggles, we are proud to see another wonderful young woman join the Daughters for Life family.
-We are delighted to welcome Dr. Saja Anabusi, our new fellow at Mount Sinai Hospital in the Maternal-fetal medicine unit.
+We are delighted to welcome Dr. Saja Anabusi, our new fellow, who will be training at the University of Toronto’s Temerty Faculty of Medicine and Mount Sinai Hospital’s maternal-fetal medicine unit.
 Saja is an Obstetrics and Gynecology specialist.
-Born in Baqa il Gharbieah, a small Arab Palestinian town in Palestine, Saja completed her BSc degree in Medical Sciences and earned a Medical Doctor degree at the Technion University in Haifa.
+Born in Baqa il Gharbieah, a small Arab Palestinian town in Palestine, Saja completed her BSc degree in Medical Sciences and earned a Medical Doctor degree at the Technion University in Haifa, Israel.
 Saja will be starting her fellowship on the 1st of July.

-This Daughters for Life fellowship program aims for women like Saja to develop their skills by broadening their knowledge at outstanding institutions like Mount Sinai Hospital.
-An opportunity like this is made possible through collaboration with the University of Toronto-Mount Sinai Hospital.
-The university and Daughters for Life are working together to support the success of women from the Middle East, like Dr. Saja, to train at the Temerity Faculty of medicine.
-This training will be vital for the completion of the fellowship program and consequently the completion of the sub-specialty board examination to become a board-certified affiliated member of RCPSC in the sub-specialty of Maternal-Fetal Medicine.
-Daughters for Life is proud of partnerships like this with such a highly accredited institution as the University of Toronto; together we hope to provide a chance for growth and prosperity for these young women to contribute to the success of their communities.
+This Daughters for Life Fellowship Program aims for women like Saja to develop their skills by broadening their knowledge at outstanding institutions like Mount Sinai Hospital.
+An opportunity like this is made possible through collaboration with the University of Toronto’s Temerty Faculty of Medicine and Mount Sinai Hospital.
+Daughters for Life is proud of partnerships like this with such a prestigious institution as the University of Toronto; together we hope to provide a chance for growth and prosperity for these young women to contribute to the success of their communities.

 Saja represents the ideal candidate for such an opportunity; she is a driven, hardworking, and responsible young woman.
 She is proud of her residency experience, which she finished with excellence in her board exams.
 After, she led and was involved in multiple research projects in the field of MFM.
 We are exceptionally inspired by Saja’s commitment to giving back to her community.
 While she recognizes that this fellowship is “a dream come true” because it provides her with formal sup-specialty training, she also understands the responsibility that comes with her success.
 Saja hopes this training will develop her clinical and academic knowledge to ensure the best care for her patient care.
 Moreover, she intends to give back to the Palestinian Arab society living in Israel as they lack doctors with similar training.
 She expresses, “I believe, after finishing my fellowship, I can have a major impact in OBGYN services in my area and provide a good high-risk pregnancy consult to these women.”
 As a mother of four children, Saja reflects on her husband and children as the drive that keeps her going.